-New York suburban commuters poised for 'summer of hell'
+New York suburban commuters gear up for 'summer of hell'

 Wisniewski urged riders to consider ferries and buses as alternatives, with 97,000 cars per day already crossing from New Jersey to New York City, according to city data.

-The delays will take a toll on the city's economy, with Manhattan employers expected to lose an estimated $14.5 million for every hour that train commuters from New Jersey and Long Island are delayed, according to an estimate by the Partnership for New York City, a nonprofit business-advocacy group.
+The delays will take a toll on the city's economy, with Manhattan employers expected to lose an estimated $14.5 million for every hour that train commuters from New Jersey and Long Island are delayed, according to an estimate by the Partnership for New York City.

 Some regular train riders are trying to find silver linings to the change in routine.
 Among them are commuters taking New Jersey Transit up on its offer to honor some train tickets on ferries that carry travelers across the Hudson River, a journey that normally costs $9 each way.